youssefmaher99/Array_list-in-c/README.md

 * set
 * remove element by index
 * get element by index
-* get index of value
+* get index of element